The Big Day: What to Expect During Your Player’s First Month on the Field

 Session 3: Third time’s a charm.
 Your player will participate in the whole session.
 However, sometimes players feel a little unsure.

 What do you do?: Rinse and repeat.
 You got this routine down.
-You are doing the best thing you can for your player: allowing them to learn, grow and gain confidence.
+You are doing your best for your player: allowing them to learn, grow, and gain confidence.

 All of this can be tough on us as parents, but I promise by giving your player the time they need, you are doing something great for them!
 Don’t get discouraged.
 The first month on Soccer Island might not look like that picture you had in your head, but now you know what to expect.
 I promise if you encourage and support your player along the way and don’t give up, you will be that soccer mom or dad you’ve always dreamed of in no time. ❤️